High-fidelity qubit readout using interferometric directional Josephson devices: Conclusion

-In conclusion, we realize and characterize a superconducting, on-chip, interferometric Josephson isolator that requires a single microwave drive for its operation.
-The isolator is comprised of two nominally identical nondegenerate, three-wave Josephson mixers that are coupled in an interferometric setup and operated in frequency conversion mode.
-The microwave drive, giving rise to nonreciprocity in the device, is fed through an on-chip quadrature hybrid, which equally splits the drive between the mixers and imposes the required phase difference, i.e., $\pm\pi/2$, between the split drives.
-The isolator yields on resonance attenuation of about $2$ dB in the forward direction and $23$ dB in the backward direction with a dynamical bandwidth of $8$ MHz.
-The device has a tunable bandwidth of about $300$ MHz with isolation larger than $18$ dB and input saturation power of about $-120$ dBm at $21$ dB of isolation (see Supplementary Note 4).
-We investigate the interplay between the orientation parity of the magnetic fluxes, biasing the mixers, and the isolator directionality.
-In particular, we show that the JIS directionality can be reversed for the same pump by changing the orientation parity.
-Such an effect could allow the detection of the orientation parity of pairs of weak magnetic sources using microwave transmission measurements.
-Moreover, we devise a motherboard that integrates a Purcell filter, a superconducting directional coupler, two JIS devices, and one JDA.
-By coupling the motherboard to a superconducting qubit without any intermediate stages and turning on the JDA and one JIS, we demonstrate a high-fidelity readout in excess of $90\%$, while preserving $T_1$ of the qubit and maintaining $75\%$ of its $T_{\rm{2E}}$, compared to the off state of the Josephson devices.
-An improved and smaller version of this motherboard, which integrates large-bandwidth and high-saturation JIS and JDA devices could enable frequency multiplexed readout of multiple qubits in scalable quantum processor architectures.
+One key component enabling these results is the single-pump, on-chip MPIJIS realized in this work, which is comprised of two nominally identical nondegenerate, three-wave Josephson mixers that are coupled in an interferometric setup and operated in frequency conversion mode.
+The microwave drive, giving rise to nonreciprocity, is fed through an on-chip quadrature hybrid, which equally splits the drive between the mixers and imposes the required phase difference, i.e., $\pm\pi/2$, between the split drives.
+The MPIJIS yields on resonance attenuation of about $2$ dB in the forward direction and $23$ dB in the backward direction with a dynamical bandwidth of $8$ MHz.
+The device has a tunable bandwidth of about $300$ MHz with isolation larger than $18$ dB and input saturation power of about $-120$ dBm at $21$ dB of isolation (see Appendix I).